City of Maribyrnong: Secondary

 Five secondary schools employ approximately 530 staff and enroll more than 4,000 students.
 Maribyrnong Secondary College became Victoria's first public elite sports school.

 Libraries

 The Council library service has five branches: Footscray, Maribyrnong at Highpoint Shopping Centre, West Footscray, Yarraville and Braybrook (opened in March 2015).
 Reflecting the multiculturalism of the community, the library service has a large amount of non-English material.
 A new branch library at the Bradmill Precinct is planned to replace Yarraville Library.

+Transport

+Suburban Railway

+Maribyrnong has six train stations on the metropolitan rail network, all in PTV Zone 1.